PactCoffee/loggins/README.md

 import {Btn, Link} from 'loggins';
 ```

 Then use them how you wish in your React project.
+Webpack is required as we're doing fancy stuff with it — check out the [example](https://github.com/PactCoffee/loggins/blob/master/examples/) to get an idea of how to use it.

 Running the styleguide locally